 Choosing what food to carry marks another significant difference between thru-hiking and backpacking.
 Backpackers can afford to buy freeze-dried meals or favor gourmet meals that add enormous amounts of weight to the backs of the hikers.

-However, thru-hikers choose a different diet avoiding freeze-dried meals and cooking efficiently as possible.
+However, thru-hikers choose a different diet avoiding freeze-dried meals and cooking efficiently as possible, even cold soaking to cut more fuel weight.
 This is true not only because of the weight they would need to haul on their backs on arduous trails, but because freeze-dried foods are expensive and could break the budget of the thru-hiker before their hike is over.

 Thru-hikers will typically choose simple foods that feed their bodies but are convenient (small and light) to carry and dense in caloric value.Josh